AP6YC/ClusterValidityIndices.jl/docs/src/man/dev-index.md

 ## Index

-This section contains a list of names that link to their corresponding [Documentation](@ref dev-index-docs).
+This section contains a list of internal names that link to their corresponding [Documentation](@ref dev-index-docs).

 ### [Methods](@id dev-index-methods)